-- The employer, graduate, division dean, job placement office, academic advising office, and appropriate faculty member will develop a written educational plan for retraining.
+- The employer, graduate, Vice Provost, student's assigned Success Coach, and appropriate faculty member will develop a written educational plan for retraining.

 - Retraining will be limited to nine credit hours related to the identified skill deficiency and to those classes regularly scheduled during the period covered by the retraining plan.